 - Visit the BBC Scotland family history web site - it's a mine of information, with plenty of useful tips: http://www.bbc.co.uk/scotland/history/scottishroots/

 Where are the Maitlands?

-About 37% of recorded Maitlands - that is people with the surname, listed in phone books and electoral registers, live in Britain, and 45% in North America, plus 12% in Australia.
+About 37% of recorded Maitlands - that is people with the surname, listed in phone books and electoral registers, live in Britain, 45% in North America, and 12% in Australia.
 Thus more live outside Britain than in Britain, and more in England than Scotland.
 This is testimony to a substantial migration, and to their prosperity in their new homes.

 We are developing records of the main lines of the Maitland families.
 These are the Maitland families of the Lauderdale, Galloway and Aberdeen lines.
 These three lines, based on the Mautalents who settled first in Chevington around 1130, and later at Thirlestane around 1250 are thought to be the source of nearly all the present day Maitland families.